St Patrick's Seminary: Description

 The seminary was designed by Sheerin and Hennessy and built by W.H.
 Jennings between 1885 and 1889.
 The stone building is four storeys high with a six level central bell tower and a slate roof.
 A two storeyed colonnade flanks the central entrance.
-The building is splendidly sited, of high quality construction in the perpendicular Gothic style and impressive in scale.
+The building is sited of high quality construction in the perpendicular Gothic style and impressive in scale.

 The sandstone used is of superior quality and steel members spliced into hardwood beams allows large spans.
 The building was designed with modern plumbing and a service lift.
 The simplicity of the planning and the effective use of good materials - sandstone, slate, selected timbers, marble and leaded glazing show an architectural initiative designed to last well over time.
 A certain grand austerity pervades the design.

 The entrance vestibule and "cloisters" with cedar and kauri pine ceilings, stained glass windows and marble tiled floor lead to a monumental stone staircase.
 Accents such as the "crossed" architraves can be found in other Gothic buildings in Sydney (such as the original portion of the University of Sydney) and may, in fact, derive from the Oxford Movement.

-The Library (former chapel), Refectory, Aula Maxima, Lecture Rooms and private oratory on the ground and first floors are impressive in scale and detailing and designed to form a sequence of grand interiors, on occasion with large interconnecting doors.
+The Library (former chapel), Refectory, Aula Maxima, Lecture Rooms, and private oratory are located on the ground and first floors and form a sequence of interiors, some of which are connected by interconnecting doors.

 The second and third floors provided accommodation for the seminarians in the form of small cells and communal bathroom facilities.

 The addition to the kitchen wing in 1935, designed by Ernest A. Scott, Green and Scott, Architects, is of comparable quality and detailing.
 A further addition to the kitchen wing, of lesser quality, was constructed c.1970.

 c.
 1970 the second floor cubicles were converted into private rooms and bathrooms were upgraded.

 Originally the main interiors were decorated with rich contrasting timbers on ceilings and doors (and door surrounds) and the use of a stencilled dado, and while covered or muted, traces of this taste can be found.

 While some parallels can be made between this building and Sacred Heart Convent, Rose Bay and St Joseph's College at Hunters Hill, its special role and planning set it apart.
 The first floor corridor with its timber trussing and the eastern first floor verandah do evoke architect John Horbury Hunt's use of timber but generally the detailing is economical and practical, while remaining Gothic and ornamental.

 The Seminary use of this building ended in 1995.
 Major conservation works to Moran House were completed in 1996.
 The building is now leased and occupied by the International College of Tourism and Hotel Management.

 Conservation works completed in 1996 included: